chauff/cse1500-web-transcripts/Assignment-2.md

 ### 1.2)

 Think about the design of your JavaScript code – which aspects of your action plan can you translate into objects?
-For example, you might want to model the current game state as an object as well as the game statistics.
-Similarly, you can also think about modeling the list of all possible actions as an object and so on.
-Decide on the use of at least one of the introduced JavaScript design patterns.
+It will make sense to separate the game logic from the game interface.
+For example, you might want to model the current game state as an object, as well as the game board, the game items (e.g. an alphabet or a dice) and the specific UI elements that correspond to them.

+Choose at **least one of the object design patterns introduced in the lecture and implement your objects accordingly** (the introduced basic constructor pattern is the simplest one to implement, the module pattern is more complex but preferrable for code maintainability).
+Feel free to try more than one design pattern.

 ### 1.3)

-Now that you have made your plan and decided on the use of design patterns, start coding!
-Implement your plan of actions one action at a time with the following requirements:
+Now that you have made your plan and decided on the use of the design patterns, start coding!
+Be mindful of the following requirements:

-- Reduce the redundancy in the code as much as possible.
+- Reduce the redundancy in the code as much as possible (improves code maintainability).
-- Create as few global variables as possible.
+- Create as few global variables as possible (improves code maintainability).
 - Achieve a separation between content and interaction: the client-side JavaScript must not be present in `game.html` but instead in the corresponding `[appname]/public/javascripts` folder.

 A few hints: